aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

     When initially deploying or adding new root containers, the role places its managed root containers to the top of the Studio container tree.
 Please be aware that this automated ordering **may displace any containers you have manually arranged**.

 !!! note "Partial Manifest Deployments"
+    By default, the manifest owns the root-level `containers` list, so existing manifest-managed root containers not declared in the manifest are removed.
+    Set `preserve_existing_containers: true` on the manifest to preserve existing root containers that are not declared in the current manifest.
+This enables workflows where separate manifests manage root-level branches.

     By default, every container in the manifest owns its complete `sub_containers` list, so existing child containers not declared in the manifest are removed.
     Set `preserve_existing_sub_containers: true` on a container to preserve existing manifest-managed child containers that are not declared in the current manifest.
 This enables workflows where separate manifests manage sibling branches under a shared parent container.
     Existing manifest-managed child container order is preserved, and any newly declared child containers are appended.
-    This is not yet supported for the root-level `containers`, so all managed root containers must be specified to avoid them getting removed.
-For a partial manifest deployment, other root-level containers can have `preserve_existing_sub_containers: true` set in the manifest, to not require the full tree to be defined for all of them.

 !!! warning "Manual configlet assignments"
     Before you remove a configlet created by a cv_deploy manifest, ensure it is not manually assigned to any non-manifest containers.
 Otherwise you must manually unassign the configlet from such containers first.